clabordec/Maven-Fuzzy-Factory/README.md

 4. **Product Level Website Analysis**
      - Understanding which products generate the most interest on multi-product showcase pages
      - Analyzing the impact on website conversion rates when you add a new product
-     - Building product-specific conversion funnels to understand whether certain products convert better than others.
+     - Building product-specific conversion funnels to understand whether certain products convert better than others
+5. **Analyze Repeat Behavior**
+     - Analyzing repeat activity to see how often customers are coming back to visit the site
+     - Understanding which channels they use when they come back, and whether or not the company is paying for them again through paid channels
+     - Using repeat visit activities to build a better understanding of the value of a customer in order to better optimaize marketing channels
+6. **Analyzing & Testing Conversion Funnels**
+     - Identifying the most common paths customers take before purchasing the company's products
+     - Identifying how many users continue on to each next step in the conversion flow, and how many users abandon at each step
+     - Optimizing critical pain points where users are abandoning, so that the company can convert more users and sell more products

 ---